-Helen has recently appeared in Assassins at The Gate Theatre, Dublin.
-Other theatre credits include the role of Grumio in The Taming of the Shrew at Shakespeare’s Globe; Porcelain, Oedipus, The Comedy of Errors, Men to the Right, Women to the Left and Tarry Flynn (Abbey Theatre); As You Like It (Gate Theatre and Druid); Wallflowering (Tall Tales); Misery and The Sunshine Boys (Civic Theatre); Slattery’s Sago Saga (Performance Corporation); Cat on a Hot Tin Roof (Corn Exchange); A Midsummer Nights Dream (Barabbas); Talking to Terrorists (Calypso); The Flamboyant Bird (Fringe Festival); Dancing at Lughnasa (Northcott Theatre, Exeter); Roman Fever and Ruby Tuesday (Bewley’s Cafe Theatre); Wired to the Moon (Fishamble); and Red Noses, Fen, Don Juan and West (Pigsback).
+Helen has recently appeared in the Irish tour of Furniture (Druid) and can currently be seen in The Unmanageable Sisters (Abbey Theatre).
+Other theatre credits include the role of Grumio in The Taming of the Shrew at Shakespeare’s Globe; Porcelain, Oedipus, The Comedy of Errors, Men to the Right, Women to the Left and Tarry Flynn (Abbey Theatre); As You Like It and Assassins (Gate Theatre); Wallflowering (Tall Tales); Misery and The Sunshine Boys (Civic Theatre); Slattery’s Sago Saga (Performance Corporation); Cat on a Hot Tin Roof (Corn Exchange); A Midsummer Nights Dream (Barabbas); Talking to Terrorists (Calypso); The Flamboyant Bird (Fringe Festival); Dancing at Lughnasa (Northcott Theatre, Exeter); Roman Fever and Ruby Tuesday (Bewley’s Cafe Theatre); Wired to the Moon (Fishamble); and Red Noses, Fen, Don Juan and West (Pigsback).

 TV and Film includes The Bailout; Resistance; Penny Dreadful; The Borgias; Roy; Cracks; Dorothy; Paths to Freedom; Custer’s Last Stand Up; Durango; A Love Divided; Angela’s Ashes; Maigret; The Old Curiosity Shop; Dillusc; Crisis Eile; and Fair City.